Author: Sherryl Andria

 Pork Steak with Salad and Corn

 Happy New year to my lovely readers.
-Over the past few weeks I have noticed a number of readers on my posts and knowing that there are many who want to cook amazing recipes gets me motivated to share.
-Today’s recipe, my first post of 2018 is a quick, simple and delicious dinner I made under 45-minutes.
+I have noticed several readers on my posts over the past few weeks.
+Knowing that there are many who want to cook amazing recipes motivates me to share.
+Today’s recipe, my first post of 2018 is the best pork steak you will ever have.
+A quick, simple and delicious dinner I made under 45-minutes.

 Preparation time: 10 minutes